devilkiller-ag/Quantum-Circuit-Game-Engine/readme.md

 <!-- ------------------------------------------------------------------------- -->
 <h2>Configurations</h2>

 All the configurations for Quantum Circuit can be done in the `config.py` file.
-The controls of the quantum circuit in the game can be changed from defaults mentioned below by changing keys in the `handle_input()` method of the `QuantumCircuitGrid` class.
+The controls of the quantum circuit in the game can be changed from the defaults mentioned below by changing keys in the `handle_input()` method of the `QuantumCircuitGrid` class.

-- You can change size of Quantum Circuit by adjusting `QUANTUM_CIRCUIT_TILE_SIZE`, `GATE_TILE_WIDTH` and `GATE_TILE_HIEGHT` in the `config.py` file.
+- You can change the size of Quantum Circuit by adjusting `QUANTUM_CIRCUIT_TILE_SIZE`, `GATE_TILE_WIDTH`, and `GATE_TILE_HIEGHT` in the `config.py` file.
 - You can change UI colors by replacing colors `QUANTUM_CIRCUIT_BG_COLOR`, `QUANTUM_CIRCUIT_WIRE_COLOR`, and `QUANTUM_GATE_PHASE_COLOR` in the `config.py` file.
 - You can use custom graphics for gates by replacing the graphics in the `graphics/quantum_circuit_gates` folder with those of your choice.